“The Fly” is a short story by Katherine Mansfield, published 1922.

 What Happens In “The Fly”?

-Old Woodifield is an old man who goes to visit his former boss at the boss’s office.
+Old Woodifield is an elderly man who goes to visit his former boss at the boss’s office.
 He’s impressed that the boss is still doing well in the workplace, even though he’s a full five years older than himself.

-Old Woodifield forgets what he came to say, but after a tipple of whiskey (which his health properly forbids), he remembers: His daughters visited France recently, and the graves at Flanders Fields, where both old men lost sons.
+Old Woodifield forgets what he came to say, but after a tipple of whiskey (which his health properly forbids), he remembers: His daughters visited France recently, including the graves at Flanders Fields, where both old men lost sons.

 The reader stays in the room and we watch on as The Boss slowly kills a fly entrapped in his ink pot.